grgbr/enbox/sphinx/api.rst

 Manage user and groups
 ----------------------

-System user ownership and group membership informations are required to :
+Optionally, system user ownership and group membership informations are used to :

 * initialize the root filesystem of a :ref:`spawned jail <sect-spawn_jail>` ;
 * switch to user and group identifiers before